wmichalak/canteracontainer/readme.md

 docker cp file.ext <container>:/path/to/file.ext
 ```

+These files will only be present as long as the container is running.
+Once a container is killed, these files will be lost.
+I recommend using the Volume or adding the files in the Dockerfile if you want a robust methodology.

-### Deploy on a Remote machine ###
+### Deploy on a Remote Machine ###

-I often want to deploy a set of simulations onto a remote server.
-Without having to rebuild the container all over again,
+I often want to deploy a set of simulations onto a remote server (really, this is why I am using containers).
-we can just save the image and use secure copy protocol to transfer it.
+Without having to rebuild the container all over again, we can just save the image and use secure copy protocol to transfer it.

 In the terminal on your local machine save the container image: